On August 31, 1997, Princess Diana was killed in a car crash while trying to escape the paparazzi — but some people think it was no accident.

 News of the princess’s relationship appeared on the covers of British tabloids and paparazzi swarmed the couple whenever they could.
 The tabloids claimed that the Royal Family disapproved of the relationship and that Princess Diana’s butler called Fayed “a rebound.”
 But the day before Princess Diana died in a car accident, Fayed bought an engagement ring for her.

 The couple jumped into the back seat of a Mercedes S-280 limousine.
-Up front was Trevor Rees-Jones, Princess Diana’s bodyguard, and their driver Henri Paul.
+In the front was Trevor Rees-Jones, Princess Diana’s bodyguard, and their driver Henri Paul.
 To further evade the paparazzi, the couple even sent a decoy limo to the front of the hotel.

 Nonetheless, the photographers quickly caught sight of the Mercedes carrying the couple.
 The driver sped up, trying to lose the motorcycles trailing them.